rioos2/aran/BUILDER_DEV.md

 modify `/etc/postgresql/9.5/main/pg_hba.conf`
 ```
 nano  /etc/postgresql/9.5/main/pg_hba.conf
+#from this line
+local   all            all      peer
+#to line

-local   all            all      peer  to local  all      all          md5
+local  all      all          md5
 ```

 ### Restart